Rifat1493/Zaprove/README.md

 Zaprove is a robust microservices-based application designed to handle the complexities of loan approval management.
 It is built with a modern Java stack, featuring a suite of services that work together to provide a scalable and maintainable system.
 The architecture includes service discovery, centralized configuration, asynchronous messaging, and a full monitoring stack.

-**Key Features • Architecture • Technologies • Getting Started • Usage • License**
+**Key Features • Architecture • Technologies • Application Details• Getting Started • Usage • License**

 ---